 4. The same mobile domain IDs and keys must be set on all routes of the LAN segment.

-5. Roaming will work between devices in following modes: 'Router', 'Access point', 'Repeater'.
+5. Roaming will work between devices in the following modes: 'Router', 'Access point/Extender', 'Repeater/Extender', 'Extender'.
 Roaming will also work between 2.4 GHz and 5 GHz networks within the same router.

 Let's consider in detail how seamless Wi-Fi roaming is implemented and works.

 802.11k - fast search for nearby access points is needed to support customers who want to switch quickly between access points.
-The first time you connect to access point, the client receives information from the access point about 802.11k support.
-If access point do support 802.11k, then client send a request (if it supports 802.11k by himself) to the access point to obtain a list of neighboring access points.
+The first time you connect to the access point, the client receives information from the access point about 802.11k support.
+If the access point does support 802.11k, then the client sends a request (if it supports 802.11k by himself) to the access point to obtain a list of neighbouring access points.

-If the signal of the current access point is weakened, the client will search for access points from this list (scans only the necessary channels).
-After the transition, the client again requests an updated list of neighboring access points.
-Clients receive information about the neighboring access points and their signal levels.
-Basing on this info client makes a decision about which access point to connect and which band is better to use.
+If the current access point signal is weakened, the client will search for access points from this list (scans only the necessary channels).
+After the transition, the client again requests an updated list of neighbouring access points.
+Clients receive information about the neighbouring access points and their signal levels.
+Basing on this info, the client decides which access point to connect and which band is better to use.
 However, it should not scan the entire radio environment.
-If client had to scan the entire radio environment, it would cause multi-second delays.
-The use of an optimized list of neighboring access points significantly reduces the scanning time of the radio environment.
+If the client had to scan the entire radio environment, it would cause multi-second delays.
+The use of an optimized list of neighbouring access points significantly reduces the scanning time of the radio environment.

 OTD - client communicates with the access point to which it wants to connect before the migration begins via the access point to which it is connected at this moment.
 In the first versions of the 11r protocol, only Over the DS mode was supported, and some older phones, such as the iPhone 4s on iOS, only support Over the DS.
-You can enable this feature via the web interface.
+By default, OTD mode disabled.
+You can enable this feature via Command-line interface (CLI).

-As to the FT settings - user should perform it manually.
-Here you have to pay attention that the same IDs and mobile domain keys for all routers of the local network segment must be set.
-There could be a slight pause during the voice session when FT mode is enabled, but it won't cause the session break.
+As to the FT settings - the user should perform them manually.
+You have to pay attention that the same IDs and mobile domain keys for all routers of the local network segment must be set.
+There could be a slight pause during the voice session when the FT mode is enabled, but it won't cause the session break.

-802.11v - this protocol recommends client to switch to the adjacent range within one dual-band router.
-For example, when client's RSSI level in 5 GHz range is low, a suggestion about switching to adjacent range (2.4 GHz) is sent to him.
-And vice versa when RSSI in 5 GHz is better, the client is advised to move to this range.
+802.11v - this protocol recommends the client to switch to the adjacent range within one dual-band router.
+For example, when the client's RSSI level in the 5 GHz range is low, a suggestion about switching to the adjacent range (2.4 GHz) is sent to him.
+And vice versa, when RSSI in 5 GHz is better, the client is advised to move to this range.
 The client makes a decision to switch or not by itself.
 802.11v roaming occurs in conjunction with the Band Steering settings.
-If client supports 802.11v, a suggestion to switch to an adjacent range will be made.
-Iа client do not support 802.11v, a Band Steering will be applied to make him to switch to adjacent range.
+If a client supports 802.11v, a suggestion to switch to an adjacent range will be made.
+If a client does not support 802.11v, a Band Steering will be applied to make him switch to an adjacent range.

 When you enable 802.11r, type the 'Mobility domain ID' and 'Mobility domain key'.
 The corresponding values of these parameters should be the same on all routers of the local network.

-Turn on the 'Radio Resource & BSS Transition Management (802.11k/v)'.
-It will allow the client to transmit information about neighboring access points and their signal levels.
-802.11v works only in conjunction with Band Steering.
-To use 802.11v you have to activate Band Steering.
+Turn on 'Radio Resource & BSS Transition Management (802.11k/v)'.
+It will allow the client to transmit information about neighbouring access points and their signal levels.

 'Device list' page displays the roaming standards that each Wi-Fi subscriber device supports.